Post-assault treatment of sexual assault victims: Rape shield laws

 In Australia, Canada and the United States, the prior sexual history of the victim is generally not admissible as evidence during a criminal proceeding.
 These laws are referred to as rape shield laws.

 In Canada, the constitutionality of the rape shield law was challenged on the grounds that it hampers a defendant's ability to present a defence.
 The law was found to be constitutional by the Supreme Court of Canada: see R v Darrach.

 Misconduct by prosecutors

 In the prosecution of Anthony Broadwater, the man convicted of assaulting Alice Sebold, the prosecutor lied to Sebold.
 Sebold was unable to identify Broadwater in a police lineup.
 In response, the prosecutor told her that Broadwater had come to the police lineup with a friend for the purpose of confusing her.
 Broadwater was convicted of the assault.
 Subsequently, attorneys working to exonerate Broadwater argued that the falsehood by the prosecutor had influenced Sebold's testimony.
-In her book Lucky (memoir), Sebold wrote that the prosecutor had coached her into changing her identification.
+In her book Lucky, Sebold wrote that the prosecutor had coached her into changing her identification.
 Broadwater was exonerated in 2021.